We use cookies on this site to enhance your experience.

 Are you interested in learning how to build safer spaces for individuals impacted by gendered and sexual violence?

-The Office of Human Rights and Conflict Management offers this series of ten virtual workshops that focus on building our knowledge and skills to respond to disclosures and build solidarity for survivors.
+The Office of Human Rights and Conflict Management offers a series of ten virtual workshops designed to build knowledge and skills for responding to disclosures and fostering solidarity with survivors.

 Register for the workshops that interest you below.